Vulgar Net Neutrality

 The “Third Way” (what I call “Title II ‘lite’): reclassify ISPs as "common carriers”, but only in name.
 The FCC would promise not to enforce the many onerous rules other common carriers are subject to.
 This would hopefully make it less likely that ISPs would sue to overturn the reclassification, or if they did, that they would win.

 We are going to take a close look at each of the four options the FCC faced, and ask whether they would foster the virtuous circle, undermine it, or have no appreciable effect on it.
 Recall that net neutrality is only a means to an end, and that end is the virtuous circle: users “vote” for Internet products by using them so much, they strain the Internet’s network capacity, which leads to Internet service providers and others improving their networks, which in turn leads to the possibility of even more network intensive products that users may “vote” for, and so on ad infinitum.

 Vulgar net neutrality has led many people to believe the choice is obvious.
-This is because vulgar net neutrality ignores the underlying engineering; when we do, we will see why the choice is hard.
+This is because vulgar net neutrality ignores the underlying engineering.
+We won’t, and as a consequence, we will see why the choice is actually hard.

 FCC Option #1: The Do Nothing Option